-I wish sun would shine through at some point so that I can use filtered light to generate some depth, but sunlight did not stay long these days, I could not even fetch a little.
+I wish the sun would shine through at some point so that I can use filtered light to generate some depth, but sunlight did not stay long these days, I could not even fetch a little.
 And misty rain came down again, sparsely but steadily.
 Where are my circles?
 Nothing, only rain drops.

-Fellow photographers are taking 25-50 shots for a focused stacking close-up shots.
+Fellow photographers are taking 25-50 shots for focused stacking close-up shots.
 It seems to be quite an endeavor, so I decided to trim it down, I took 8-10 shots.
-It is definitely better than a single shot with smaller depth of field, but far from the tack-sharp image that I was aiming for.
+It is definitely better than a single shot with a smaller depth of field, but far from the tack-sharp image that I was aiming for.
 I wish I had downloaded this image earlier… By the time when I wanted to take the 25 shots, the plant had long finished its life cycle for this year.
-Through photography, my patience is in training and yet, I failed over and over.
+Through photography, my patience is in training, and yet, I failed over and over.

-I thought I could at least find something circular at 5th Street market in town, but not much luck.
+I thought I could at least find something circular at the 5th Street market in town, but not much luck.
 However, there was a small music band performing in the courtyard.
 The singer and guitarist are young, but their vocal quality and stage persona are up to the standard.
 A small crowd was there, but nobody seemed to be willing to make any move.
 I could not take any pictures without involving many heads and shoulders.
-So I shoot upwards and these few circles come to my sight.
+So I shoot upwards and these few circles come into my sight.
 Somehow I found them enchanting.
-I guess it is the retro ambiance created by the aged wood ceiling, posts and cast irons.
+I guess it is the retro ambiance created by the aged wood ceiling, posts, and cast irons.

 Ordinary days.
 Circles, the ordinary subjects.
 But I learned something from doing it.